 Occupying the first floor of Roller Hall, the Norma Wood Library houses an open-shelf collection that includes reference and circulating books, videos, DVDs, journals and newspapers.
 There are 25 public-access computers that support Internet access, word processing, spreadsheet, and database applications.
-Online services offer student's access to full-text journal articles from any public access PC in the library and from any computer connected to the Internet.
-E-books are accessible through the library's online catalog.
+Online services offer students access to full-text journal articles and ebooks, streaming educational video, test preparation materials and more.
 Library personnel will gladly offer one-on-one training as well as group instruction.
-If students need help finding books, identifying authors or titles, or having their computer-related questions answered, the library staff is happy to assist either in person, online, or by telephone at (870)508-6112.
+If students need help finding library resources -- physical or digital -- the library staff is happy to assist either in person, online, or by telephone at (870)508-6112.

 Student identification cards are made in the library.
-During the spring and fall semesters, library hours are Monday through Thursday 7:30 a.m. -8:00 p.m., and Friday 7:30 a.m. -5:00 p.m.
-During the summer sessions, library hours are Monday through Thursday 7:30 a.m. -5:00 p.m. and Friday 8:00 a.m. - noon.
+During the spring and fall semesters.
+Library hours are Monday through Thursday 7:30 a.m. -8:00 p.m. and Friday 7:30 a.m. -5:00 p.m.
+During the summer sessions and when classes are not in session, library hours are Monday through Friday 8:00 a.m. -5:00 p.m.
 The library is closed on Saturday and Sunday.